 People who interact with you feel almost obligated to work against you.
 And they may not even realize it consciously.
 Your self-defeating behavior has tapped a primal self-defense mechanism in them.

 Folks who could volunteer to help you, don't.

 Your self-defeating behavior turns them off or you send involuntarily negative signals because you are relying on your ineffective self-defeating behavior instead of using effective coping skills.
 This course will show you how to use those skills.

 How It Works

 This Behavior: Improving Upon Perfectionism course follows the same protocol used in short-term professional psychotherapy.
 The notable exception is this course is self-treatment.
-Whereas you could expect 4 or 5 one-hour sessions with a psychotherapist, the self-treatment approach will take more time and require more self-initiative.
-But, you won't be paying $200 per hour for five hours this way, either.
+Whereas you could expect 4 or 5 one-hour sessions with a psychotherapist, the self-treatment approach will require more self-initiative.
+But you won't be paying $200 per hour for five hours this way, either.

 As with any form of psychotherapy, your journey along the healing path may not end with this course.
 However, note these two facts about this kind of treatment:

 The success rate is very high for people who make an honest effort to work through the therapy.

 The therapy lays the groundwork for a stronger method of treatment, if needed.

 This Behavior: Improving Upon Perfectionism course is one of a series developed by Dr. Jay Prince, licensed psychotherapist.
 Dr. Prince passed away in 2001.
 A rapid cancer claimed him well before old age.
 During his lifetime, Dr. Prince treated many patients who needed to overcome a problem through psychotherapy.
 Dr. Prince also had several corporate clients, who came to him for solving dysfunctional situations within their companies.